kmatias252/School_District_Analysis/README.md

 ### School Size Summary

-4) The average reading and math scores and % passing by school size was uneffected by the changes to the nineth grade student data for Thomas High School.
+4) The average reading scores, math scores and % passing by school size was uneffected by the changes to the nineth grade student data for Thomas High School.
+Generally, the small and medium schools had higher scores than large schools.
+Medium schools had the overall highest passing rate of 91% passing.

 Below is a screenshot of our original school size summary:
 ![Screen Shot 2021-11-09 at 7 05 53 AM](https://user-images.githubusercontent.com/91925639/140921469-8029687c-0bc3-4516-9978-362b0e3d7bf8.png)